cflurin/node-red-contrib-ramp-thermostat/README.md

 A Node-RED contrib-node that emulates a thermostat.

 The ramp-thermostat controls an actuator depending on the current input temperature and the target temperature (setpoint).
-The target temperature can be defined by a `profile` for a whole day.
+The target temperature is defined by a `profile` for a whole day.
 A weekly or holiday setting can be achieved using several profiles.

-### Installation

-Run the following command in your Node-RED user directory - typically `~/.node-red`

-    $ npm install node-red-contrib-ramp-thermostat

 ## Configuration